-- Understand what an EKG Technician does and how to perform on the job
+- Learn what EKG technicians do and how to do the job.

-- Work with doctors, nurses and other professionals to provide essential healthcare
+- Work with doctors, nurses, and other healthcare professionals to provide essential care.

-- Receive job assistance from our Externship Coordinator and access to our Externship Starter Kit
+- Receive job assistance from an Externship Coordinator and access to a special Externship Starter Kit.

 - Cardiac Anatomy and Physiology